atjn/easy-web-app-builder/README.md

 ```

 ## Icons
-By default, EWAB will find your website's favicon, generate it in different sizes, and then add the new copies to the website.
+By default, EWAB will find your website's icons, generate them in different sizes, and then add the new copies to the website.
 If you don't want EWAB to mess with your icons, you can set:
 ```js
 {
   icons: {